 - The deadline date for applying to the program is November 15th annually.
 The selection process for admission is competitive.
-Normally a maximum of 24 students are admitted annually, with each home university admitting up to eight students. - Applicants are required to have a confirmed supervisor at the time of application at Lakehead University and University of Windsor, and are strongly encouraged to have a confirmed supervisor at the time of application at Brock University.
-In very rare instances cosupervisors may be acceptable, as described in Section Four of the Handbook: The Dissertation Supervisor.
-Applicants are encouraged to consult with designated faculty (www.jointphdined.org.) to determine potential dissertation supervisors. - Application forms are completed online with transcripts and other support materials forwarded directly to the Office of the Secretariat.
+Normally a maximum of 24 students are admitted annually, with each home university admitting up to eight students. - Applicants are required to have a confirmed supervisor at the time of application at Lakehead University and the University of Windsor and are strongly encouraged to have a confirmed supervisor at the time of application at Brock University.
+In very rare instances co-supervisors may be acceptable, as described in "Section Four of the Handbook: The Dissertation Supervisor".
+Applicants are encouraged to consult with designated faculty to determine potential dissertation supervisors. - Application forms are completed online.
 The Office of the Secretariat disseminates copies of application materials to applicants' preferred home universities. - Admissions committees at the home universities review and rank applications.
-A short list from each home university is referred back to the Program Committee for consideration. - The Program Committee determines whether a recommendation for admission will be extended to an applicant after consultation with the home universities.
+A short list from each home university is referred to the Program Committee for consideration. - The Program Committee determines whether a recommendation for admission will be extended to an applicant after consultation with the home universities.
 Admissions decisions are based on perceived potential of an applicant to complete doctoral studies successfully, the availability of a supervisor in the proposed area of study, and resources in place at the home university. - The Program Committee usually completes admission procedures in January, with the Office of the Secretariat informing applicants about the recommendation for admission.
 Successful applicants will then receive an official offer of admission from the Faculty of Graduate Studies at the home university indicating the name of the designated faculty supervisor, field of study, and study status (i.e., full-time, part-time).
-After applicants have accepted their offer of admission, they are required to meet with their supervisors in order to discuss and complete the Plan of Study form.
+After applicants have accepted their offer of admission, they are required to meet with their supervisors to discuss and complete the Plan of Study form.
 The Associate Dean, Graduate Program Director, or Chair of Graduate Studies in Education at each home university reviews the Plan of Study form.
 As part of this process, they may meet with students.
 Please refer to the description of the Plan of Study in Section Three, and the Plan of Study form in Appendix Two.